 Our Growing List of Ranking Metrics

 What follows is a growing list of ranking metrics developed at AcademicInfluence.com, along with links to their explanation at on this website:

 - Influence: This is our bread-and-butter ranking metric, as computed by the InfluenceRanking engine.
 For its explanation, see ”Methodology: How and Why We Rank by Influence″ and ”The InfluenceRanking™ Engine: The Nuts and Bolts of Our Ranking Technology.”

-- Concentrated Influence: This metric, derived from the previous one by controlling for school size, seems especially apt for capturing what is meant by academic excellence and thus for characterizing the best institutions of higher learning and the best disciplinary or departmental programs.
+- Concentrated Influence: This metric, derived from the previous one by controlling for school size, seems especially apt in certain contexts for capturing what is meant by academic excellence and thus for characterizing the best institutions of higher learning and the best disciplinary or departmental programs.
 For its explanation, see ”Concentrated Influence.”

-- Desirability: Unlike influence, which looks to people (faculty and alumni) who are already associated with schools, desirability asks how students admitted to two or more schools vote with their feet in deciding to attend one school to the exclusion of others.
+- Desirability: Unlike influence, which looks to the influential people (faculty and alumni) who are already associated with schools, desirability asks how students admitted to two or more schools vote with their feet in deciding to attend one school to the exclusion of others.
 Desirability asks how schools rank if we simply watch the enrollment decisions of students in light of the schools to which they were admitted.
 Whereas rankings based on influence are faculty- and alumni-centric, rankings based on desirability are student-centric.
-For an explanation of desirability, see ”What Is Desirability?″
+For a fuller explanation of desirability, see ”What Is Desirability?″